2026 federal poverty guidelines

 Are there other ways to save on health insurance?

 Employers often offer traditional group health insurance policies, but organizations have other benefit options.
-Health reimbursement arrangements (HRAs) and health stipends are smart ways to save on health coverage.
+Health reimbursement arrangements (HRAs) and health stipends are smart ways to save on health coverage while supporting employees.

-Through an HRA, your employer can potentially reimburse you for the cost of your individual health insurance premiums and other qualifying medical expenses 100% tax-free.
-Your employer might also offer a stipend, which allows for taxable medical reimbursements.
+Through a stand-alone HRA, your employer can reimburse you for the cost of your individual health insurance premiums and other qualifying medical expenses 100% tax-free.
+Your employer might also offer a stipend, which provides taxable funds for medical items, services, or premiums.

-If you’re covered by a high deductible health plan (HDHP), you can also open a health savings account (HSA) to save money for medical expenses.
+If you enroll in a high deductible health plan (HDHP), you can also open a health savings account (HSA) to save money for medical expenses.
+HSAs are tax-advantaged savings accounts that let you save money for future medical expenses.
 Your employer can contribute to your HSA, and you can also contribute, whereas only employers fund an HRA or stipends.

 Conclusion

-Understanding federal poverty guidelines and how federal agencies like the IRS use them is an important step in getting more affordable health insurance, housing, education, and more.
+Understanding federal poverty guidelines and how federal agencies like the IRS use them is a crucial step in getting more affordable health insurance, housing, education, and more.
 Depending on your family size and federal poverty level, you could be eligible for benefits such as premium tax credits and Medicaid.